Choosing a Topic

 l

-If you need to 15 or more sources, use a research question to stay focused.
+If you need more sources, use research questions to guide your research.

 Watch Video